mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

 introduced any new Sphinx warnings by building the documentation locally and addressing any issues.**

-First, make sure you have properly installed the development version of hidimstat.
+First, make sure you have properly installed the development version of HiDimStat.
 You can follow the :ref:`installation <installing_from_source>` from source section, if needed.

 To build the documentation, you need to be in the ``docs`` folder: